solomon-eke/Homework/README.md

 # Homework
-This is the first home work.
+This is the submission of the code refactor submission.